JURI 630 International Business Law

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will create a thread in response to the provided prompt for each discussion.
 Each thread must be 400–500 words and demonstrate course-related knowledge.
 In the thread major points must be supported by all the required reading and presentations from the assigned Module: Week.
 In addition to the thread, the student will reply to at least 2 other classmates’ threads.
-Each reply must be at least 250 words.
+Each reply must be at least 250 words and incorporate at least 1 scholarly citation in Bluebook format.

-The student will submit his or her final Research Paper of at least 5,000 words with at least 25 citations in current Bluebook format.
-The word count includes the citations, but not the outline.
-Note: LL.M students must add an additional 2,500 words of writing in their final paper.
+The student will write a research essay of 600- 1000 words responding to three bullet-point prompts.
+The research essay requires biblical application.
+This assignment must adhere to current Bluebook format.
+Note: Each LL.M student must add an additional 300- 500 words of writing in his/her research essay.
 This is a Pass/Fail component of this assignment.
-This is not required of the JM students.
+This is not required of any JM student.

 Each quiz will cover the Learn material for the assigned Module: Week.
-Each quiz will be open-book/open-notes, contain a combination of 10 multiple-choice, true/false, and short answer questions, and have a 1-hour time limit.
+Each quiz will be open-book/open-notes, contain a combination of 10 multiple-choice and short answer questions, and have a 1-hour time limit.